 Our salary is based on age and year in school for our counselor staff.
 In addition to salary and travel allowance, staff members are provided with free room and board as well as 9 staff shirts and 1 sweatshirt.

 We know that counselors need time off to take care of themselves and recharge their batteries in order to be effective.
-Each counselor will be scheduled to be on duty, after lights out, a few nights each week.
+Each counselor will be scheduled to be on duty, after lights out, a couple nights each week.
 When a counselor is not on duty, he/she is free during Rest Hour to relax with friends, nap, read a book, etc. In the evenings, counselors not on duty may leave camp from around 10:00 P.M. until 1:00 A.M. when they must sign in and return to their cabin.
-For staff not on duty, but choose not to leave camp, we have a staff lounge with snack bar, ping-pong, foosball tables and large screen T.V.
-The lounge also houses computers for staff.
+For staff not on duty, but choose not to leave camp, we have a staff lounge with snack bar, ping-pong and large screen T.V.
+The lounge also has WiFi and a few computers for staff.

 Staff shirts must be worn each day until evening Cove.
 Personal appearance is important.
 We ask that you wear clothing appropriate for your activity area.
 Sandals or flip-flops are not appropriate for teaching athletics.
 Piercing on body parts other than the ear must be removed prior to camp.
 Counselors must cover up any visible tattoos.
 We ask that staff not alter their hair color during the course of the summer.

-We are happy to say that about 50 percent of our staff return annually.
+We are happy to say that many of our staff return annually.
 Many recommend camp to friends or siblings who come to camp the following summer.
 We are also proud to say that our camper return rate is about 90 percent.